 Secondly, please remember - we honestly can't point this out enough - that while Bucharest may have more erotic nightclubs (often brothels), massage parlours and sex shops per square inch than most places in Central and Eastern Europe, that does not mean that all of these establishments are operating above board.
 Many are not.
 Be very careful, and follow these rules of thumb.

 If you are looking for a bit of the other in Bucharest, you basically have three options.

 You will almost certainly not be offered any sexual encounters at these places (beyond what is known in the trade as a happy ending), but there is still much fun to be had, from simple hand assistance to a full body massage from one, two or even three nubile, attractive young ladies.
 Prices start at around €35, although they can climb far higher at the more central and luxurious establishments.
-Many massage parlours have jacuzzis and bars, and you can spend a most pleasant - and safe -evening at them.
+Many massage parlors have jacuzzis and bars, and you can spend the most pleasant - and safe -evening at them.

 The second option is to simply head for a nightclub.